There is one thing you need to do to STOP Bedtime Battles (and Bluey can tell you)

 Bandit’s Bedtime Rituals

-Yep, the dog dad has it figured out and we can learn a thing or two from him:)
+Yep, the dog dad has it figured out — and we can learn a thing or two from him!

-1️⃣ Rocket Ship (to get them upstairs):
+1️⃣ Rocket Ship (to get them to the bathroom):

 He turns “going upstairs” into a countdown launch — engaging their imagination and cooperation.
 So if your little one is finding it tricky to make their way to the bathroom - turn it into a game.